 For questions or concerns that arise outside of the hours listed above and cannot wait until the office re-opens we have an answering service ready to take your call.
 The nurse responding to a call will listen to the concern and provide a recommended course.
-The pediatrician on-call will be contacted if the nurse feels the decision making process requires physician input or if the pediatric protocol directs a pediatrician be involved.
+The pediatrician on-call will be contacted if the nurse feels the decision-making process requires physician input or if the pediatric protocol directs a pediatrician to be involved.

 The number to call is 1-877-574-3675.
 Please note the time you call and if a return call is delayed beyond what you believe is reasonable, please call again.